0xWise64/SSRF_Listener/README.md

 ![Concept](https://user-images.githubusercontent.com/54465159/119440259-4213d380-bd24-11eb-8915-9a819a9960d7.PNG)

-- The log file created in the `/ logs` directory will logging the request headers and request body:
+- The log file created in the `/logs` directory will logging the request headers and request body:

 ```
 # request log file sample